 A Single Window MBBS Admission Guidance

-The following paragraphs will help the MBBS admission aspirants and MBBS graduates to know information; about medical colleges, number of seats and courses.
+The following paragraphs will help the MBBS admission aspirants and MBBS graduates to know the information; about medical colleges, the number of seats and courses.

 Entrance Examination –

-Number of students appearing for Entrance Examinations;for securing a seat in college to study MBBS are 600, 000 per year.
+Number of students appearing for entrance exams to secure a seat in college to study MBBS are 600, 000 per year.
+Click to Learn More

 - Government of India conducts a common Entrance Examination known as NEET; the National Eligibility cum Entrance Test for eligible students of India.

-Medical Admission Abroad –Medical Admission in Abroadcolleges starts from July to December every year.
+Medical Admission in Abroad colleges starts from July to December every year.
+Click to Learn More

 - Aspirants have a good choice of countries to go.

-- The admission procedures, how-to-apply and visa formalities along with other important information is your need.
+- Hence knowing admission procedures, on how-to-apply and visa formalities along with other important information is your need.

 - After completing your degree abroad, the foreign returned doctors need to write FMGE – Screening Test.